Mitulsharma123/BookingApp/README.md

 - Print the fist names
 - If no tickets left, exit the program

+Creating a slice with make
+- alternative way to create a slice, define the initial size of the slice

 Scope of variable
 - Local
 * Declare within function like firstNames, can be used only within that function